I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinterrupt/ns-wdfinterrupt-_wdf_interrupt_info.md

 ## Members

-`Group`

-A value that identifies the processor group that the <b>TargetProcessorSet</b> member applies to.
-This value is zero if the computer has only one processor group or if the operating system does not support processor groups.
-The <b>Group</b> member is available in version 1.9 and later versions of KMDF.
+`Size`

+The size, in bytes, of this structure.

+`Reserved1`

+This member is reserved for future use.

+`TargetProcessorSet`

+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a>-typed value that specifies the interrupt's processor affinity.

+`Reserved2`

+This member is reserved for future use.

+`MessageNumber`

+If the <b>MessageSignaled</b> member is <b>TRUE</b>, this is the interrupt's message number.

+`Vector`

+The interrupt vector.

 `Irql`

 The IRQL at which the device interrupts.

-`MessageNumber`

-If the <b>MessageSignaled</b> member is <b>TRUE</b>, this is the interrupt's message number.

-`MessageSignaled`

-A Boolean value that, if <b>TRUE</b>, indicates that the interrupt is message-signaled.
-If <b>FALSE</b>, the interrupt is not message-signaled.

 `Mode`